ekscrypto/verbose-octo-pancake/README.md

 * Due to limited time, the project is limited to iPhone -- it was not been tested on iPad.
 * The "Dependencies" struct (HomeViewModel, YelpQuery) are for dependency injection -- for more information this specific compile-time validation check out https://medium.com/swift2go/swift-di-using-struct-dependencies-d272531f871
 * Creative liberty was taken to better showcase the images for each location, so a larger image than a simple thumbnail was used
-* Yelp logo downloaded from https://logoeps.com/yelp-logo-icon-vector-5-file66304-download/
+* Yelp logo downloaded from https://logos-world.net/yelp-logo/
+* App icon provided under limited distribution by Encoded.Life - DO NOT USE IN YOUR OWN PROJECTS